Workers: Know Your Rights

 Protecting Workers from Extreme Heat

-UCLA LOSH produced four short worker health and safety video clips were produced in the following six Indigenous languages:
+UCLA LOSH produced four worker health and safety video clips in the following six Indigenous languages:

 Videos provided by UCLA Labor Occupational Safety and Health Program.